Demystifying Misconceptions in Social Bots Research: Conceptual issues

-A frequent assumption in the scientific literature as well as among the general public is that if a given bot detector achieved good detection performance against some bots, then that detector should be able to repeat such performance on any bot detection task.
-This assumption is problematic given that a plethora of different bots exist, each with their own characteristics~\citep{mazza2022investigating}.
-Think for instance of the differences between those bots used to boost the popularity of certain public figures---so-called fake followers~\citep{cresci2015fame}, with respect to those tampering with trending topics---astroturfers and spammers~\citep{abokhodair2015dissecting}.
-Or the differences between those bots involved in political manipulation~\citep{caldarelli2020role} versus those aimed at fooling automated trading systems~\citep{tardelli2022detecting,Bello2023}.
-In other words, \textit{not all bots are the same}.
-Some scholars addressed this heterogeneity by designing detectors that aim for generality and broad applicability---such as Botometer, especially in its latest release~\citep{sayyadiharikandeh2020detection}.
-Instead, others designed detectors that specifically aim at spotting certain types of bots.
-The latter trade generalizability and transferability for detection accuracy.
-Their performance strongly depends on the characteristics of the bots that they are tasked to detect.
-For example, a detector designed to spot temporally-synchronized retweeting actions~\citep{mazza2019rtbust} would likely be useless at spotting mass following bots~\citep{cresci2015fame}.
+Both scholars and the general public often assume that a bot detector performing well on some bots will perform equally well on any bot detection task.
+This assumption is problematic given that there are a plethora of diverse bots, each with its own characteristics~\citep{mazza2022investigating}.
+Consider, for example, the differences between the bots used to boost the popularity of certain public figures---so-called fake followers~\citep{cresci2015fame}---and those that manipulate trending topics---astroturfers and spammers~\citep{abokhodair2015dissecting}.
+Or the differences between bots involved in political manipulation~\citep{shao2018spread,caldarelli2020role} versus those aimed at fooling automated trading systems~\citep{tardelli2022detecting,Bello2023}.
+Some scholars addressed this heterogeneity by designing detectors that aim for generality and broad applicability, such as Botometer, especially in its latest releases~\citep{sayyadiharikandeh2020detection,yang2020scalable}.
+Others have developed detectors specifically designed to detect certain types of bots.
+The latter trade generalizability and portability for detection accuracy, and their performance depends heavily on the characteristics of the bots they are designed to detect.
+For example, a detector designed to detect time-synchronized retweeting actions~\citep{mazza2019rtbust} would likely be useless at detecting mass-following bots~\citep{cresci2015fame}.
 However, this should not be regarded as a limitation of the bot detector---let alone one deliberately unstated by its developers in order to pass it off as a good product---but rather as an inappropriate use of the detector itself.
-Moreover, limitations in generalizability and transferability also affect general purpose bot detectors, albeit to a lower extent with respect to specialized ones.
-In fact, even general purpose detectors rely on a limited number of features to estimate whether an account is a bot or not.
-Therefore, in general, each detector, specialized or otherwise, has variable performance and its detection capabilities depend on the characteristics of the accounts to which it is applied.
-In conclusion, \textit{no single bot detector is capable of detecting all kinds of bots}.
-This is a further limitation for all those who aim at screening their data and systems from possible bot interference.
+Limitations in generalizability and portability also affect general-purpose bot detectors, although to a lesser extent than specialized ones.
+In fact, even general-purpose detectors rely on a limited number of features to estimate whether an account is a bot.
+Therefore, in general, any detector, specialized or otherwise, has variable performance and its detection capabilities depend on the characteristics of the accounts it is applied to.
+In conclusion, no single bot detector is capable of detecting all types of bots.